About Flexible GPUs

 TINA

-If all fGPUs attached to the instance are compatible with the new instance type, the instance is converted.
+If all fGPUs attached to the VM are compatible with the new VM type, the VM is converted.

 If not, a vm-specs-mismatch error is returned.

-For more information on modifying instance types, see Modifying an Instance Attribute.
+For more information on modifying VM types, see Modifying a VM Attribute.

 Related Pages